Kopernicus/Kronometer/README.md

   >    Day 0 will last untill Day 365 would have ended, then Day 1 will start.
   >
   >
-  >  - **In both cases**: the time shown by the clock will always be consistent with the position of the sun in the sky.
+  >  - **In both cases**: a new day will not start earlier just because a year has ended.
   >

 - **resetMonthNumAfterMonths**